Algorithmic Computability and Approximability of Capacity-Achieving Input Distributions: Computability Framework

-for all $n\geq \varphi(M)$.
-Thus, the computable real $x$ is represented by the pair $((r_n)_{n\in\N},\varphi)$.
-Note that a computable real number usually has multiple different representations.
-For example, there are multiple algorithms known for the computation of $\frac{1}{\pi}$ or $e^{-1}$.
-This form of convergence \eqref{eq:computability_comp2} with a computable control of the approximation error is called \emph{effective convergence}.
+This can alternatively be stated as follows, cf. also \cite{PourElRichards-2017-ComputabilityAnalysisPhysics}.
+A sequence of computable real numbers $(x_n)_{n\in\N}$ is a computable sequence if there is a computable double sequence of rational numbers $(r_{nk})_{n,k\in\N}$ such that

 Note that if a computable sequence of computable real numbers $(r_n)_{n\in\N}$ converges effectively to a limit $x$, then $x$ is a computable real number, cf. \cite{PourElRichards-2017-ComputabilityAnalysisPhysics}.
-Furthermore, the set $\R_c$ of all computable real numbers is closed for addition, subtraction, multiplication, and division (excluding the division by zero).
+Furthermore, the set $\R_c$ of all computable real numbers is closed under addition, subtraction, multiplication, and division (excluding division by zero).
 We denote the set of computable real numbers by $\R_c$.
 Based on this, we define the set of computable probability distributions $\sP_c(\sX)$ as the set of all probability distributions $P_X\in\sP(\sX)$ such that $P_X(x)\in\R_c$ for all $x\in\sX$.
 Further, let $\CHcomp$ be the set of all computable channels, i.e., for a channel $W:\sX\rightarrow\sP(\sY)$ we have $W(\cdot|x)\in\sP_c(\sY)$ for every $x\in\sX$.

 \begin{definition} A function $f:\R_c\rightarrow\R_c$ is called \emph{Borel-Turing computable} if there exists an algorithm or Turing machine $\fT_f$ such that $\fT_f$ obtains for every $x$ an arbitrary representation $((r_n)_{n\in\N},\varphi)$ for it as input and then computes a representation $((\hat{r}_n)_{n\in\N},\hat{\varphi})$ for $f(x)$. \end{definition}